Mosquitoes – How They Affect Humans

-In many species the females are the bloodsucking pests, which need the blood to nourish their eggs.
-During the bloodsucking activities many species transmit diseases and as such are the dangerous vectors.
+In many species, the females are the bloodsucking pests, which need the blood to nourish their eggs.
+During the bloodsucking activities, many species transmit diseases and as such are the dangerous vectors.

 Males do not prick.
 Yes, I said prick, because the word bite is biologically incorrect.
-The mosquitoes have piercing and sucking mouth parts.
+The mosquitoes have piercing and sucking mouthparts.
 This leads to this correction.

-The mandibles and maxillae, original mouth parts, are fused and forming the stylet, or piercing mouth part, while the labrum forms the tube, through which the mosquito sucks the blood.
+The mandibles and maxillae, original mouthparts, are fused and forming the stylet, or piercing mouth part, while the labrum forms the tube, through which the mosquito sucks the blood.
 The labium covers all the mouthparts as a sheath.

-NB: There are insects of close relation to mosquitoes called pricking midges or no-see-ums, belonging to the family of Ceratopogonidae. with some 4000 species, one quarter of them within one genus Culicoides.
+NB: There are insects of close relation to mosquitoes called pricking midges or no-see-ums, belonging to the family of Ceratopogonidae. with some 4000 species, one-quarter of them within one genus Culicoides.
 They are smaller than mosquitoes (1-3mm) and mainly a nuisance, although some are known to transmit an agent causing filaria.
 The females also prick for blood on mammals and humans for their proteins needed for the eggs They are distributed all over the world.
 They are sometimes wrongly called “sand flies”.

-Rest of the content consist of:
+Rest of the content consists of: